RELATES TO: KRS 216B.010-216B.130, 216B.330-216B.339, 216B.990

 6. Hemolysis and Hemolytic anemia.

 (a) Establish a Joint Performance Improvement Committee (Joint PI Committee) with its collaborating tertiary hospital or with practicing interventional cardiologists.
-The membership of the Joint PI Committee shall, at a minimum, include each of the following disciplines from both the pilot program hospital and the collaborating tertiary hospital:
+The membership of the Joint PI Committee shall, at a minimum, include each of the following disciplines from both the hospital participating in the trial and the collaborating tertiary hospital:

 2. Nurses; and

-(b) Convene the Joint PI Committee at least quarterly but sooner if twenty-five (25) patients have been treated to review the care provided to patients under the pilot program.
+(b) Convene the Joint PI Committee at least quarterly but sooner if twenty-five (25) patients have been treated to review the care provided to patients under the trial.
 This review process shall focus on patient outcomes and, at a minimum, include:

-1. An assessment of the appropriateness of the selection of each patient entered into the pilot program;
+1. An assessment of the appropriateness of the selection of each patient entered into the trial;

 2. All complications, any adverse outcomes, and for transfers, the number of patients requiring transfer and the reason for each transfer to a tertiary facility;